 Having a tortoise as a resident is, you might be surprised, not actually that uncommon in Tucson, Arizona, where people can apply to adopt a tortoise who can no longer live by himself in the wild.
 Although the Arizona Game and Fish Department sanctions the adoptions, the Arizona-Sonora Desert Museum arranges them, reminding hopeful families that they “should also consider that healthy tortoises can live upwards of 80-100 years and should have a long-term plan in place in either a will or other succession plan as the tortoise may outlive its owners.”
-This is not necessarily the case at Cat Mountain Lodge and Roadside Inn, a place that–although new–has every sign of still being around for a very long time.
+This is not necessarily the case at Cat Mountain Lodge and Roadside Inn, a place that–although new as of last year–has every sign of still being around for a very long time.

 When I first heard about Cat Mountain, I’d just come back to Tucson after being away for the past three years.
 Though my husband and I had lived in the Southwest for the eight years prior to that, we’d missed a number of the area’s more adorable b&bs.
 When we decided to come back, I made a promise to myself that I would start exploring some of the places I’d missed while we lived here the first time.
 And that included places like Cat Mountain, places that were just far enough off my beaten path as a graduate student to qualify as a place to run off and spend the night.
 Now, however, we’d come back with a six-month-old baby, and the idea of taking our first getaway as a new family together together under the stars of the Tucson Mountains seemed like a perfect choice.